TEAM 700

 About the Team

 Team 700 is a family.
 It is a space in which Indigenous youth can attain tools that they need to successfully navigate life.
-It is a safe space, an outlet, and above all it is a space where Indigenous youth can aspire to greatness, inside and outside of the ring.
+It is a safe space, an outlet, and above all it is a space where Indigenous youth can aspire to greatness, inside and outside of the ring, while exemplifying Indigenous excellence.

 If you would like to support the team or have any general inquires please contact Red Girl Rising